Stake Super SMSF Review: How it compares with a full service provider

 Property and Broader Capabilities

-For trustees looking to buy property within their SMSF, Stake Super Property option provides the core requirements: trust deed, compliance setup, and linked cash accounts.
+For trustees looking to buy property within their SMSF, Stake Super Property set up and ongoing management option provides the core requirements: trust deed, compliance setup, and linked cash accounts.

-The biggest issues we see when helping clients with their SMSF lending is issues around setting up corporate trustees, bare trusts, correctly stamping documents and getting independent legal advice.
+The biggest issues we see when helping clients with their SMSF finance is issues around setting up corporate trustees, bare trusts, correctly stamping documents and getting independent legal advice (also known as ILA).
+It's not until you're in the process that you learn these things.
+We've done it plenty of times and know what to look out for.

-It seems like Stake Super can provide some of these necessities, but there is still work to do in selecting the right type of legal professional to represent you in the purchase.
+It seems like Stake Super can provide some of these necessities, but there is still work to do in selecting the right type of legal professional to represent you in the purchase (conveyancing and ILA).
 Your suburban conveyancer may not be the most experienced person to deal with SMSF transactions, and this can often create confusion for new time purchasers.

 For legal and structuring implications, check out this guide from conveyancing experts Dott & Crossit.